Diana (mythology): The "Society of Diana"

 Diana is the only pagan goddess mentioned by name in the New Testament (only in some Bible versions of Acts 19; many other Bibles refer to her as Artemis instead).
-As a result, she became associated with many folk beliefs involving goddess-like supernatural figures that Catholic clergy wished to demonize.
 In the Middle Ages, legends of night-time processions of spirits led by a female figure are recorded in the church records of Northern Italy, western Germany, and southern France.
 The spirits were said to enter houses and consume food which then miraculously re-appeared.
 They would sing and dance, and dispense advice regarding healing herbs and the whereabouts of lost objects.
 If the house was in good order, they would bring fertility and plenty.
 If not, they would bring curses to the family.
 Some women reported participating in these processions while their bodies still lay in bed.
 Historian Carlo Ginzburg has referred to these legendary spirit gatherings as "The Society of Diana".